zenaan/quick-fixes-ftfw/zfs/zfs.md

 -------------
 ### Step 3 - Export and unplug backup drive(s)

-	# Backup is finished, so now export the backup pool (this is similar to umount)
+	# Backup is finished, so now export the backup pool (this is similar to umount):
 	zpool export $BAK_POOL

 	# and spin down the disk drive(s) to be unplugged (if it's a magnetic rust bucket HDD):